Arshdeep-Singh-01/Human-Activity-Recognition-using-MutliHead-Convolutional-Attention/README.md

 ## Introduction

 This repository implements a multi-head convolutional attention-based model for human activity recognition.
 The model employs attention mechanisms to improve recognition accuracy by focusing on informative regions in the input data.
+Further, the obtained model is Quantized for supporting IoT-based devices.

 ### Installation